HenriChap/LifeBit/README.md

-# To LifeBit
+# WDl Dev Helper
-## A demonstrative code for a job vacancy at LifeBit
+## A didatic code for WDL developers
 ### WDL

-This repository have a sample code for intructions, structure and best pratices in WDL coding and developing, based on WDL docs.
+This repository have a didatic code with intructions, concepts and tips for WDL development and best practices, based on [WDL docs](https://docs.openwdl.org/en/latest/).